How Can I Start Moving On When I Still Love My Ex?

 Below are a few additional tips that may help you if you still feel love for your ex after a breakup.

 When the thought, "I still love my ex" arises, one approach you might try is to take up journaling, so you can express your thoughts and feelings regarding your past love through writing.
-This type of reflection can be an insightful exercise in illuminating your most authentic feelings and helping you make sense of the situation.
+This type of reflection can be an insightful exercise in illuminating your most authentic feelings and helping you make sense of the situation with your ex.
 You might intentionally reflect on ways that the relationship helped you to grow rather than focusing on the negative aspects of the breakup.
-Another strategy might be to seek professional support to process it all, which we’ll discuss more below.
+Another strategy might be to seek professional support to process your love for and breakup with your ex, which we’ll discuss more below.

 Rawpixel